 The bobcat is found in North America.
 This species is found throughout the USA, Mexico and Canada.

 Woodlands are the primary habitat of the bobcat.
 They can also be found in humid swamps, deserts and mountainous areas.
-They can also be found within areas populated by humans.
+At times they inhabit areas populated by humans.

 The male bobcat becomes fertile from September and remains this way through the summer.
 The male finds a female during the winter and will mate with her up until February or March.
 The animals may bump, chase and ambush each other during courtship.
 It is said that bobcat needs to have a home range to successfully raise young.

-Females will go off alone to have the kittens.
-A 60-70 period goes by after a successful mating until the one to six kittens are born.
+Females will go off alone to have their kittens.
+A 60-70 day period goes by after a successful mating until the one to six kittens are born.
 Mum keeps them tucked away in the den as they are born blind.
 The eyes open after 10 days.

 Bobcats first begin to explore outside the den after a month.
 By two months they transition from milk to meat.
 By the time they are three to five months old they are beginning to trek out with their mother and learning to hunt which they first do for themselves in the fall.
 Once this vital skill is learnt they will leave their mother.

-The bobcat lives a solitrary lifestyle.
+The bobcat lives a solitary lifestyle.
 They maintain a territory which they mark with faeces, urine and by clawing trees.
 A male will control a home range which overlaps with that of several females.

 A crepuscular activity pattern is exhibited by the bobcat.
 They are most active during winter.